shanecelis/dbg_if/README.md

 ## Goals

-- Ease debugging introspection without resorting to a debugger.
+- Ease debugging inspection without resorting to a debugger.

 ## Motivation